1969 is when it all began.

 In 2000, Self Help responded to the Cerro Grande Fire in Los Alamos, utilizing a large grant from the LANL Foundation.
 Ellen Morris Bond was hired to help Joyce meet the increased needs.
 Ellen’s background in community development was similar to Joyce’s experience, and they made a wonderful team.
 When Joyce retired in 2001, Ellen was selected as the new director.

 In 2018, Ellen retired from her role as director, and Maura Taylor was brought on to take the reins.
-With a background in nonprofit work and finance, Maura grew up in the Los Alamos area and has a longstanding relationship with Self Help and the populations it serves.
+With a background in nonprofit work and finance, Maura focused on sustainability, working to improve Self Help's infrastructure and funding diversification.

 Self Help understands the need for diverse funding streams and flexible services.
 We access funding from organizations for special needs such as housing for homeless families, medical issues, disaster response, and fuel in the wintertime.
 A vital program at Self Help is the emergency fund which provides vital assistance with basic needs during stressful times.